devopsdays-dk/devopsdays.dk/docs/git-hooks.md

 - **pre-commit**: Runs cspell and markdownlint checks the exact same way that the `wrapup` workflow runs them.
 It's takes 2 seconds, and it prevents you from committing stuff that will fail.

-## Hooks in combination with [tt](https://github.com/thetechcollective/gh-tt) GitHub CLI extension
+## Hooks in combination with [tt](https://github.com/devx-cafe/gh-tt) GitHub CLI extension

-`tt` is delibertely non-verbose, so you will not get an output to `STDOUT` if it passes - but you _will_ get an error if it doesn't.
+`gh tt` is delibertely non-verbose, so you will not get an output to `STDOUT` if it passes - but you _will_ get an error if it doesn't.

-`tt` supports a `--verbose|-v` switch you can apply to get the chatty output.
+`gh tt` supports a `--verbose|-v` switch you can apply to get the chatty output.

 ## Manual setup